-I’ve gone into a bit more detail about getting a SIM card in China, but suffice to say there are two options you can consider:
+I’ve gone into a bit more detail about getting a SIM card in China, but suffice to say there are three options you can consider:

 - Purchase a SIM card for your phone: This option requires that you have an unlocked phone.
 If you’re not sure what I mean by “unlocked”, chances are your phone probably isn’t.
 In order to unlock your phone from a specific network carrier, you’ll need to pay off any balance for the cost of your phone and then reach out to your home carrier to get an unlock code.
-You can then purchase a Chinese SIM card off Amazon or get one once you arrive in China (a bit harder if you can’t speak Chinese).
+You can then purchase a Chinese SIM card online or get one once you arrive in China (a bit harder if you can’t speak Chinese).

 - Buy a China phone: To avoid this hassle of unlocking your phone, you can always just purchase a cheap phone when you arrive in China.
 While name brand phones are as expensive in China as they are anywhere in the world, you can easily find low-cost smartphones that will do the trick.
 I’ve purchased a simple Android phone for less than US$50.

-Whether you’re using your own phone or a new phone you bought in China, you’ll have to spend at least an hour at a Chinese carrier office to obtain a SIM card.
 The big players are China Mobile, China Telecom and China Unicom.
-Everybody has their preference, but really it doesn’t matter which you choose.
+Everybody has their preference, but honestly, it really doesn’t matter which you choose.

 Option 3: Rent a Phone or WiFi for China

-There is an easier option that’s worth considering: renting a phone or international WiFi unit.
+There is an easier option that’s worth considering: renting a phone for China or using an international WiFi unit.